kristiandiana/test/PLAN.md

 **Sprint x**: *Expected length of sprint: x weeks.*

 ### Sprint Planning
 Sprint planning will be done at each weekly meeting (aka.
-Scrum Ceremonies) and will be organized using the Monday.com team Kanban Board.
+Scrum Ceremonies) and will be organized using the GitHub Projects Kanban Board.

 *Here is some additional information on Sprint Planning and the Scrum Framework!*
 - *[Atlassian: Sprint Planning](https://www.atlassian.com/agile/scrum/sprint-planning#:~:text=What%20is%20sprint%20planning%3F,with%20the%20whole%20scrum%20team.)*